McAllen Construction Pre-Treatment Services

 Before Slab Pour: Soil treatment happens after your site is graded and utility rough-in is complete, but before concrete trucks show up.
 We coordinate directly with your contractor to hit the right window.
 Miss this window and you’re stuck with drilling through concrete later.

 After Slab, Before Framing: Perimeter treatment typically happens after your slab cures but before framing starts.
-This is usually the cleanest time to work—the site is open, there’s no construction debris in the way, and we can access everything easily.
+The site is open, there’s no construction debris in the way, and we can access everything easily.

-During Construction: If you’re building with a crawl space, basement (rare here but they exist), or pier-and-beam foundation, treatment happens at multiple phases during construction.
+During Construction: If you’re building with a crawl space, basement, or pier-and-beam foundation, treatment happens at multiple phases during construction.

-Final Treatment: We do a final perimeter treatment and inspection after construction is substantially complete but before landscaping goes in.
-This ensures complete protection and gives us a chance to catch any areas that need attention.
+Final Treatment: We do a final perimeter treatment and inspection after construction is substantially complete but before landscaping goes in — ensuring complete protection and giving us a chance to catch anything that needs attention.

 We stay flexible with your construction schedule.
 Give us 24–48 hours notice and we’ll coordinate timing to keep your project moving without delays.